 - Perform oral stimulation exercises to prepare your baby for feeding.
 Circle his lips with your fingers and gently squeeze the cheeks together to help him build a stronger suckling action.

 - Preemies can have trouble with coordinating breathing and bottle feeding.
 This can lead to apnea or bradycardia in the middle of a feed.
-Therefore observe for signs of trouble while feeding and pause when he gags or shows signs such as a decrease in heart rate or oxygen saturation.
+Therefore, observe for signs of danger while feeding and pause when he gags or shows signs such as a decrease in heart rate or oxygen saturation.

 - Burp him frequently to release air that is swallowed during feeds.
-Sit him upright and gently pat his backs for 1 to 3 minutes in between feeds or at the end.
+Make him sit upright and gently pat his backs for 1 to 3 minutes in between feeds or at the end.

 - Some babies feed better when their NG tubes are removed.
-Request the nurses to take out the tube during feeds as he starts feeding better and developing strength.
+Request the nurses to take out the tube during feeds as he starts feeding better and develops strength.

-- Feed him in a quiet place that is preferably dim lit, so the feeding session goes without much fuss.
+- Feed him in a quiet place that is preferably dimly lit, so the feeding session goes without much fuss.

-- Try side lying bottle feeding for premature infants as they get stronger.
+- Try the side-lying bottle feeding method for premature infants as they get stronger.
 Switching sides aids in physical development.

-Choking is one of the most concerning preemie bottle feeding issues and parents must always be on the watch for signs of it during feeding.
+Choking is one of the most concerning preemie bottle-feeding issues, and parents must always be on the watch for signs of it during feeding.
 If you notice that your baby starts to sputter or spit, it is a sign that you are giving more than what he can handle.
-When he chokes on milk or holds his breath or turns pale and blue, take the bottle out of the baby’s mouth and sit him on your lap and gently pat his backs until he looks comfortable again.
+When he chokes on milk or holds his breath or turns pale and blue, take the bottle out of the baby’s mouth, and make him sit upright on your lap and gently pat his backs until he looks comfortable again.

 Although it is tricky at first, you’ll eventually get it right.
-Enjoy this time in bonding with your infant and be patient as they progress and learn how to feed well.
+Babies are resilient and develop every day.
+Keep feeding your little one and get help and guidance from doctors and nurses to feed your baby in a proper way.
+Enjoy this time in bonding with your infant and be patient as he progresses and learns how to feed well.

 Also Read: How to Take Care Premature Baby at Home?